remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/kdf.md

 * **Salt** — a pseudorandom nonsecret value
 * ... — other params include iteration count

+What's the purpose of KDF?
+* **Uniform format** – a specific key size might be needed for symmetric encryption
+* **Security enhancements** – raw shared secrets might have patterns
+* **Key material expansion** – can generate multiple keys from a single raw shared secret if needed
+* **Consistency** – agreeing on the same KDF ensures that both parties derive exactly the same key

 Types of KDF

 - Hash-based (most common)